-3 Section 21 of the Local Government (Rating) Act 2002 limits the UAGC together with any other rate set as a fixed charge on every rating unit across the District (other than water and wastewater rates) to a maximum of 30% of Council's total income from all rating mechanisms.
+3 Section 21 of the Local Government (Rating) Act 2002 limits the UAGC together with any other rate set as a uniform fixed amount per rating unit or separately used or inhabited part of every rating unit (other than water and wastewater rates) to a maximum of 30% of Council's total income from all rating mechanisms.

-Annual General Charge is a fixed amount per 'separately used or inhabited part' of a rating unit.
-Targeted rates Used to 'target' specific activities so that their cost is evident to the community.
-The ways of setting targeted rates are set out in Schedule 2 of the Local Government (Rating) Act 2002.
-This includes setting the rate as a fixed charge on every rating unit or each separately used part of every rating unit in the district (or specified part of the district) when Council believes that the benefit is received equally.
-This is the case for solid waste.
-Another approach is for targeted rates to be set based on capital value when Council believes that there is variable benefit.
-This is the case for roading.
-Fees and charges Used when Council considers that the high level of benefit received by specific individuals justifies seeking user charges (which cover all or part of the service provided), that such individuals (or groups) can be identified, and that it is economic to collect the charges.
-Examples are the provision of building and resource consents and disposal of waste at the waste transfer stations.
-4 Council recognises that fees may deter what the community would perceive as desirable activities, such as registering dogs or registering food handling premises: discounts for early payment are offered in these circumstances.
-Interest and dividends from investments Applied to the benefit of the whole Council - proceeds are used to offset the general rate requirement, except where the interest is credited to a special fund or reserve fund.
-Borrowing (both external and internal) May be internal or external - the cost to be borne by the activity requiring the loan.
-Proceeds from asset sales Used to fund renewals expenditure within the sold asset's activity.
+Fees and charges

+Used when Council considers that the high level of benefit received by specific individuals justifies seeking user charges (which cover all or part of the service provided), that such individuals (or groups) can be identified, and that it is economic to collect the charges.
+Examples are the provision of building and resource consents and disposal of waste at the waste transfer stations.4 Council recognises that fees may deter what the community would perceive as desirable activities, such as registering dogs or registering food handling premises; however, the benefit from such activities is shared between the community as a whole and the person undertaking the registration.

+Interest and dividends from investments

+Applied to the benefit of the whole Council - proceeds are used to offset the general rate requirement, except where the interest is credited to a special fund or reserve fund.

+Borrowing (both external and internal)

+May be internal or external - the cost to be borne by the activity requiring the loan.

+Proceeds from asset sales

+Used to fund renewals expenditure within the sold asset's activity.
 However, forestry asset sales are treated as investment proceeds (used to offset future forestry expenditure, and then the General Rates).
 However, proceeds from forestry on reserves must be applied to reserves (but not necessarily to future forestry on them).

 Donations, grants and subsidies towards operating expenses Received mainly from central government and typically related to specific activities.
 Examples are roading and community development projects.
 The John Beresford Dudding Trust typically makes an annual grant to the district libraries.

-Other operating revenue Recognises that Council may apply other sources of funds on a case-by-case basis, taking the most equitable course.
+Other operating revenue

+Recognises that Council may apply other sources of funds on a case-by-case basis, taking the most equitable course.